matthewviray/AirbnbEDA/README.md

    - Created a new metric combining number of reviews and review score to quantify listing popularity.

 5. **Filtered for Active Listings**
-   - Removed listings with very few reviews to focus on more established and relevant listings.
+   - Removed listings with none to very few reviews to focus on more established and relevant listings.

 6. **Data Type Conversions**
    - Converted columns like boolean and strings(e.g prices, percentages) to the appropriate types for analysis.